mahad13002/Netflix/README.md

 Follow these steps to set up and run the project on your local machine.

+### Frontend Setup (Node.js)
+1. **Install Node.js and npm**:
+   Download and install the latest version from https://nodejs.org/ (do this if you dont have it installed) Verify Installation: node -v  npm -v

+2. **Install frontend dependencies**:
+   Navigate to the frontend folder: cd my-app
+   Install dependencies: npm install

+3. **Run frontend application**: npm start

+   This will start a development server and open your project in the browser (usually at http://localhost:3000).

 ### Backend Setup (Flask)
 1. **Install Flask dependencies**: